leomorelli/scGET/readme.md

 ```
 git clone https://github.com/dawe/scatACC.git
 ```
-In order to perform the analysis through the cluster, it may be useful to check if `screen` package is already installed:
+In order to perform the analysis through `slurm`, it may be useful to check if `screen` package is already installed:
 ```
 screen --version
 ```